 I’m getting a decent income from ads.
-If you’re just starting out, Google Adsense is a no-brainer.
-You need a decent amount of traffic to move up to Ezoic and they would at least triple your income from Adsense.
+If you’re starting out, Google Adsense is a no-brainer.
+You need a fair amount of traffic to move up to Ezoic and they would at least triple your income from Adsense.
 There are several ad companies you can work with as you progress and all have different requirements for entry.
-You should just focus on getting an audience and increasing your traffic.
+You should focus on getting an audience and increasing your traffic.

 Web Development, WordPress customization, consulting, $500 to $1000 a month, which makes up the bulk of my income from this blog.
-Freelance writing gigs is also common amongst travel bloggers.
+Freelance writing gigs are also common amongst travel bloggers.
 You can leverage your travel blog to land these gigs.

 I take sponsored posts.
 Some companies are willing to pay $250+ to place their links on my blog or have written content to be published on my blog.